ptrgags/chaos-game-3d/logbook.md

 The next thing I want to do is add a cluster type of "many" that lets me list multiple starting shapes.
 Sometimes it helps to start with multiple shapes to get a better idea of the overall shape

+## 2022-02-07 Finishing Touches

+For this cluster branch, I added a couple of finishing touches:

+1. added the `ManyClusters` struct so I can list multiple cluster shapes in a single fractal/tiling
+2. renaming `initial_set` to `cluster` in the JSON

+I did notice a couple things I'll need to investigate when I do a self-review:

+1. When a point gets mapped to infinity (when a point at (0, 0, 0) gets inverted), I need to handle that carefully.
+I need to see if the multivector representation handles this cleanly or if it leads to divide by zero errors.
+2. For some reason `hopf_fibration` gives me an empty tileset.
+I'll have to debug that one.